Effects of Hurricane Helene in Georgia: Impact

 Injuries and deaths were reported throughout the state.
 Six people died in Richmond County from falling trees, and one person died indirectly in a car accident.
 Four people, a mother and her twin infants and another individual, died in McDuffie County.
 A person was killed in Colquitt County after their vehicle crashed into a fallen tree.
 Two deaths were reported in Laurens County when a person was killed by a tree falling on their house and the other person was killed in a car crash; and in Blackshear, a firefighter also died when a tree fell on their vehicle.
 In Jeff Davis County, two people were killed by falling trees.
 In Lowndes County, two people were killed by falling trees.
 In Liberty County, one person was killed after a tree fell onto a camper.
 Three people in Chatham County died following the storm due to improper use of a generator.
 In Washington County, a 4-year-old girl and a 7-year-old boy were killed while trapped inside their home due to a tree hitting the residence, starting a fire.
 In Columbia County, one person was killed after a tree fell onto their mobile home, and over 5000 homes in the county were damaged or destroyed.
 In Pierce County, a firefighter was killed after a tree fell on his vehicle.
 An EF1 tornado in Wheeler County resulted in two deaths when a trailer on SR 19 was picked up from a highway.
 One death occurred in Burke County due to a storm-related traffic accident.
 A woman in Clinch County was killed after a tree fell on her home.
 A man died in Lincoln County when a tree fell on his home.
 212,747 homes in the state suffered some degree of damage.
 Property damage in the state totaled over $1.5 billion.
 Agricultural losses throughout the state are estimated to be over $5.5 billion, including $2.484 billion in direct losses.
+The lowest pressure recorded in the state was 946.8 mbar in Quitman; this was the lowest pressure on record for the state of Georgia.